Central Limit Theorems for Transition Probabilities of Controlled Markov Chains: CLT for Controlled Markov Chains

 Theorem~\ref{thm:eta-clt} generalizes the classical CLT for ergodic Markov chains \citep{billingsley1961statistical} to the setting of controlled and potentially non-stationary dynamics.
 Unlike standard Markov chain CLTs that rely on ergodicity or stationarity, our result accommodates both non-Markovian and time-inhomogeneous dependencies in the action sequence and transition dynamics.
 The covariance matrix $\Lambda$ mirrors that of multinomial trials, capturing the asymptotic covariance of transition counts within each state–action pair and the asymptotic independence across distinct pairs.
 In practice, $\Lambda$ can be consistently estimated by replacing $M_{s,t}\pow l$ with their empirical counterparts $\hat M_{s,t}\pow l$ in~\cref{eq:correlation}.

-Proving Theorem~\ref{thm:eta-clt} poses substantial challenges because the state and action sequences in a CMC evolve jointly and are statistically coupled.
-This dependence breaks the Markov property of the marginal state process and invalidates classical proof techniques based on the Poisson equation, martingale approximations, or regenerative arguments.
+The main challenge in proving Theorem~\ref{thm:eta-clt} is the long-range dependence between the state and action sequences in a CMC induced by history-dependent, non-stationary policies.
+This dependence breaks the Markov property of the marginal state process and invalidates classical proof techniques based on regenerative arguments \citep{doeblin1938deux, dobrushin1956central, dobrushin1956centralII, nummelin1978splitting}.
 To overcome this difficulty, we introduce an auxiliary sampling scheme that replicates the joint evolution of $(X_i,a_i)$ while decoupling temporal dependence across samples.
 This construction extends the seminal sampling scheme approach of \citet{billingsley1961statistical} to the controlled and non-stationary setting.
 It provides the key technical innovation that enables the use of multinomial-type CLT arguments in the controlled regime.

-We next provide a proof sketch of Theorem~\ref{thm:eta-clt}, which develops the new sampling construction and coupling argument distinct from classical proofs for Markov or mixing processes.
+We next provide a proof sketch of Theorem~\ref{thm:eta-clt}.
 The complete proof is deferred to Appendix~\ref{sec:proof-eta-clt}.